 The California self-driving car accident attorneys at Shouse Law Group can represent you if you were injured in crashes involving autonomous driving vehicles.

 As driverless or self-driving vehicles are becoming more common on the road, there has been an increase in the number of car accidents involving autonomous vehicles.
-When a driver or pedestrian is injured in an accident with a self-driving car, the injury victim may not know who is responsible for the accident.
+When a driver or pedestrian is injured in an accident with a self-driving car, you may not know who is responsible for the accident.

-The victim in a motor vehicle accident may be able to file a lawsuit to get compensation for their injuries, including:
+You may be able to file a lawsuit to get compensation for your injuries, including:

 If someone is killed in a driverless vehicle accident, the family may be able to file a wrongful death lawsuit for damages.
 Damages in a wrongful death claim can include:

 - Loss of income from the deceased, and

 - Loss of support caused by the death of a loved one.

 Below, our California personal injury lawyers discuss the following frequently asked questions about lawsuits for accidents involving driverless vehicles:

 - 1. Who is at fault in an accident with a driverless car?